PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 ### Geoscience

 #### Teresa
+   - Completed "Manage Collection" for Paleo and Geol adding museum logo to record header and details for future publication to aggregators.
  - Bulkloaded 245 Geology Attribute terms to be used as new locality attributes.
  - Worked with Arctos programmer to create a new method for encumbering all locality data.
  - Tested bulkload of research localities and collecting events with Arctos programmer.